 Because much of their work requires more personal interaction with participants, and therefore take more time to complete, they often provide very lucrative rewards compared to most similar sites.

-How Do User Interview Studies Work?
+How Does User Interview Work?

 Once you're signed up with User Interviews, you'll have the option to apply to participate in different projects.